 Franchises, for valuation purposes, are defined as the future economic benefits of the right to solicit and service potential customers (customer marketing rights), and the right to deploy and market new services, such as interactivity and telephone, to potential customers (service marketing rights).
-Franchises rights of \$3.0 billion were recorded as a result of the application of business combination accounting.
+Franchises rights of \$4.98 billion were recorded as a result of the application of business combination accounting.
 Franchises are expected to generate cash flows indefinitely and as such will continue to be tested for impairment annually.

 Subscriber relationships, for valuation purposes, represent the value of the business relationship with existing customers (less the anticipated customer churn), and are calculated by projecting the discrete future after-tax cash flows from these customers, including the right to deploy and market additional services to these customers.
-The Company recorded \$492.4 million of customer relationships in connection with the application of business combination accounting.
-Subscriber relationships will be amortized on an accelerated method over useful lives of four to six years based on the period over which current customers are expected to generate cash flows.
+The Company recorded \$1.07 billion of customer relationships in connection with the application of business combination accounting.
+Subscriber relationships will be amortized on an accelerated method over a useful life of four years based on the period over which current customers are expected to generate cash flows.

-The Company recorded \$188.7 million in trade names in connection with the application of business combination accounting.
+The Company recorded \$37.9 million in trade names in connection with the application of business combination accounting.
 The fair value of trade names was determined using the relief from royalty method which applies a fair royalty ratio to estimated revenue.
-As the Company expects to continue to use each trade name indefinitely, trade names have been assigned an indefinite life and will be tested annually for impairment.
+Trade names will be amortized on an accelerated method over a useful life of 2 years based on the period over which the Company expects to continue to use each trade name.